soheilmahdavi/kind-kafka/README.md

 </h1><br>

-What the diagram shows –
 * Cluster layout

-At the left you see two “Worker Node” blocks.
-Each node runs several application containers.
+On the left, you have two “Worker Node” blocks.
+Each node has multiple application containers running.

-* Log collection on every node
+* Gathering logs from each node

-A Promtail agent runs as a DaemonSet, so there is one Promtail pod per node.
+As a side note, a Prometheus server runs as a StatefulSet, while a Promtail agent runs as a DaemonSet, so there’s exactly one Promtail pod per node.

-Promtail tails each container’s stdout log file and attaches Kubernetes labels (namespace, pod, container, etc.).
+Promtail tails the stdout log file of each container, and labels it with the name of the container as well as Kubernetes labels (namespace, pod, container, etc).

 * Shipping logs to Loki

-Dashed red arrows show Promtail pushing log streams to Loki over HTTP.
+Dotted red arrows indicate Promtail pushing log streams to Loki via HTTP.

-A single Loki deployment receives, indexes and stores the logs.

 * Loki Service